3mdeb/blog.3mdeb.com/source/_posts/2016-12-19-zephyr-initial-triage-on-nucleo-64-stm32f411re.markdown

 As I mention in [previous post](2016/11/23/starting-with-mdeb-os-for-linux-and-command-line-enthusiast) [Zephyr RTOS](https://www.zephyrproject.org/) is an interesting initiative started by Intel, NXP and couple other strong organizations.
-With so strong background there I see no different way for this RTOS then to be significant player on IoT arena.
+With so well founded background future for this RTOS should look bright and I think it will quickly became important player on IoT arena.

-Because of that it is worth to dig little bit deeper in this RTOS and see what problems we faced when trying to develop for STM32 F411RE.
+Because of that it is worth to dig little bit deeper in this RTOS and see what problems we faced when trying to develop for some well known development board.
+I choose STM32 F411RE mainly because it start to gather dust and some customers ask about it recently.
 As always I will present perspective of Linux enthusiast trying to use Debian Linux and command line for development as I did for [mbed OS](2016/11/23/starting-with-mdeb-os-for-linux-and-command-line-enthusiast).

 ## Let's start